One of the most important tools for any respectable trader or evolved investor who wants to trade forex is definitely a forex demo account.

 How to switch from Live Account to eToro Demo Trading Account and vice versa

-Click on the small button below the area of your profile pic and username (see the image below to find it immediately).
+Click on “switch to virtual” below the blue “deposit button” (see the image below to find it immediately).

 eToro will notify you are about to switch to the virtual portfolio.